spacetelescope/stwcs/doc/source/fits_conventions.rst

 related to non-polynomial corrections from the NPOLFILE and to column-width corrections from the D2IMFILE.
-This sample illustrates how all three corrections can be specified at the same time in a FITS header using our rules for combining the SIP WCS convention and FITS WCS Paper IV proposed syntax, while also using FITS WCS Paper I alternate WCS standards to maintain a record of the WCS information prior to being updated/recomputed to use the new reference information.
+This sample illustrates how all three corrections can be specified at the same time in a FITS header using our rules for combining the SIP WCS convention and FITS Distortion Paper proposed syntax, while also using FITS WCS Paper I alternate WCS standards to maintain a record of the WCS information prior to being updated/recomputed to use the new reference information.
 The old WCS gets stored using WCS key 'O' and 'WCSNAMEO' = 'OPUS' to indicate it was originally computed by OPUS, the HST pipeline system.